What is true revival?

 “The prayers of a few sanctified men will result in the salvation of the majority, just as after 10 days in the Upper Room, the twelve through prayer, brought Pentecostal revival(aka Holy Spirit outpouring), and the salvation of at least 8,000 sinners(Acts 1:14, Acts 2:41, Acts 4:1).” －Johnson and Pearl

-“True revival brings God’s children AND sinners to their knees in repentance.” －Johnson and Pearl
+“True revival will bring God’s children AND sinners to their knees in repentance.” －Johnson and Pearl

 “A revived church is the only hope for a dying world.” －Andrew Murray